There's no cure for eczema. But there are treatments. These can help to manage your symptoms.

-In some cases, your GP may prescribe special medicated bandages, clothing or wet wraps to wear over areas of skin affected by eczema.
+Your GP may prescribe special medicated bandages, clothing or wet wraps.
+You wear these over areas of skin affected by eczema.

-These can be used either over emollients or with topical corticosteroids to prevent scratching.
+You can put these on over emollients.
+You can also use with topical corticosteroids.
+This will stop you scratching.
 They allow the skin underneath to heal, and stop the skin drying out.

-In some cases, your GP may refer you to a specialist in treating skin conditions (dermatologist).
+Your GP may refer you to a dermatologist.
+This is a specialist in treating skin conditions.

-- your GP isn't sure what type of eczema you have
+- they are not sure what type of eczema you have

 - your eczema is affecting your daily life

-A dermatologist may be able to offer the following:
+A dermatologist may be able to offer you: